exasol/sqlalchemy-exasol/doc/user_guide.rst

         port = "8563
         schema = "my_schema"

-        # At least on Linux/Unix systems it has proven valuable to pass
+        # At least on Unix systems you can pass URL parameter
-        # `CONNECTIONLCALL=en_US.UTF-8` as a URL parameter.
-This will
+        # `CONNECTIONLCALL=en_US.UTF-8` to avoid errors
-        # make sure that the client process (Python) and the EXASOL
+        # due to different code pages used by the client process (Python)
-        # driver (UTF-8 internal) know how to interpret code pages correctly.
+        # and the EXASOL driver.
         url = f"exa+websocket://{user}:{password}@{host}:{port}/{schema}?CONNECTIONLCALL=en_US.UTF-8"
         engine = create_engine(url)